anetasopa/react-meme-generator/README.md

-# Create a web app with React that allows for users to generate and download memes using the https://memegen.link/ website.
+# Create a web app with React

+This is the application which allows users to generate and download memes using the https://memegen.link/ website.

 ### TODO